-Continuing the example from step 5, if Fred had no other capital losses, he would put \$1,125 at V item 17 on his tax return (or at V item 9 if he uses the tax return for retirees).
-He would leave both A and H blank.
+Continuing the example from step 5, if Fred had no other capital losses, he would write \$1,125 at V item 18 on his tax return (supplementary section) or at V item 9 if he uses the tax return for retirees.
+He would leave blank both A and H item 18 on his tax return (supplementary section) or A and H item 9 if he uses the tax return for retirees.